libusb/libusb/_README.txt

     easily be achieved, in the DDK environment, by running 'ddk_build /MT'

 o MinGW/cygwin
-  - Copy libusb.h to your default include directory and the relevant MinGW32\ or MinGW64\ .a file to your default library directory.
+  - Copy libusb.h, from include/libusb-1.0/ to your default include directory, and copy the MinGW32/ or MinGW64/ .a files to your default library directory.
     Or, if you don't want to use the default locations, make sure that you feed the relevant -I and -L options to the compiler.
   - Add the '-lusb-1.0' linker option when compiling.

 o Additional information: